perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-unicode-text-in-dbm-files-the-easy-way.md

 {
+   "slug" : "/pub/2012/06/perlunicook-unicode-text-in-dbm-files-the-easy-way",
+   "date" : "2012-06-20T06:00:01-08:00",
+   "categories" : "unicode",
-   "title" : "Perl Unicode Cookbook: Unicode Text in DBM Files (the easy way)", "description" : "â 43: Unicode text in DBM hashes, the easy way Some Perl libraries require you to jump through hoops to handle Unicode data.
-Would that everything worked as easily as Perl's open pragma!
-For DBM files, here's how to implicitly...", "categories" : "unicode",
+   "title" : "Perl Unicode Cookbook: Unicode Text in DBM Files (the easy way)", "tags" : [],
-   "thumbnail" : null,
    "authors" : [
       "tom-christiansen"
    ],
    "image" : null,
+   "description" : "℞ 43: Unicode text in DBM hashes, the easy way Some Perl libraries require you to jump through hoops to handle Unicode data.
+Would that everything worked as easily as Perl's open pragma!
+For DBM files, here's how to implicitly...", "thumbnail" : null,
-   "draft" : null,
+   "draft" : null
-   "tags" : [],
-   "date" : "2012-06-20T06:00:01-08:00",
-   "slug" : "/pub/2012/06/perlunicook-unicode-text-in-dbm-files-the-easy-way"
 }

-â 43: Unicode text in DBM hashes, the easy way {#Unicode-text-in-DBM-hashes-the-easy-way}
+℞ 43: Unicode text in DBM hashes, the easy way {#Unicode-text-in-DBM-hashes-the-easy-way}
 ----------------------------------------------

 [Some Perl libraries require you to jump through hoops to handle Unicode